lukehinds/lukehinds/README.md

 You can find me on [bluesky](https://bsky.app/profile/lukehinds.bsky.social), or [linkedin](https://www.linkedin.com/in/lukehinds/) and I am always hanging out in the [Red Dot Rocket Discord](https://discord.gg/pPcjYzGvbS) if you want to chat about anything.

-I am currently building [AgentUp](https://github.com/RedDotRocket.com/AgentUp) the AI Agent Framework.
+I am currently building [DeepFabric](https://github.com/lukehinds/deepfabric)

 I am always happy to 💬 about software security, AI / Agents and growing open source communities.